aptos-labs/developer-docs/docs/community/rust-coding-guidelines/rust-secure-coding-guidelines.md

 ### Unsafe Code

 Never use `unsafe` blocks unless as a last resort.
-Justify their use in a comment, detailing how the code is effectively safe to deploy [[unsafe code]](https://anssi-fr.github.io/rust-guide/04_language.html#unsafe-code).
+Justify their use in a comment, detailing how the code is effectively safe to deploy.

 ### Integer Overflows